Skip to main content

 What building makes possible

 The cost profile also looks different over time.
 Engineering team plus infrastructure for a custom build typically runs $400-500K in year one.
-At a 75-location network, that's under $7K per location, versus vendor SaaS that often runs $15K-20K per location annually.
+At a 75-location system, that's under $7K per location, versus vendor SaaS that often runs $15K-20K per location annually.
 By year three, the gap is wide enough to matter.

 There's a less obvious benefit as well.
 When franchisees see that the AI was built around how they actually work, not how a generic home services business works, adoption friction drops.
 The tool reflects their workflow rather than requiring them to conform to someone else's.

-The hybrid model most networks land on
+The hybrid model most systems land on

-That layer does the things the vendor won't: applies the franchisor's specific routing logic, aggregates insights across the vendor's data within licensing terms, and gives the franchisor a proprietary data asset that grows more valuable as the network adds locations.
+That layer does the things the vendor won't: applies the franchisor's specific routing logic, aggregates insights across the vendor's data within licensing terms, and gives the franchisor a proprietary data asset that grows more valuable as the system adds locations.
 Franchisees interact with a familiar vendor interface.
 The franchisor retains competitive advantage through the piece they control.

 Insight